College Factual by our College Data Analytics Team

 5

-Located in the town of Maryville, Northwest is a public university with a moderately-sized student population.
+Located in the remote town of Maryville, Northwest is a public university with a medium-sized student population.
 This university ranks 19th out of 48 colleges for overall quality in the state of Missouri.

-There were approximately 15 natural resources & conservation students who graduated with this degree at Northwest in the most recent year we have data available.
-Soon after graduating, natural resources & conservation degree recipients usually make about $24,340 in the first five years of their career.
+There were about 11 natural resources & conservation students who graduated with this degree at Northwest in the most recent data year.
+After graduating, natural resources & conservation degree recipients typically earn an average of $24,340 in their early careers.

 More information about a degree in natural resources & conservation from Northwest Missouri State University